No.290[Last 50 Posts]

 So I've been thinking on and off about this every once in a while.
 If I wanted to create a game like that, how would I even start learning the basics for designing it?
 Seems to me most of the games that are attempted to be created by amateurs are 2D adventure games and similar.
 However my vision would more be Dwarf Fortress, but with any non-spreadsheet gameplay being removed (I guess maybe sort of like the Liberal Crime Squad spinoff game from what I saw of it after googling), only being replaced with changing .png backgrounds that represent your situation.

 I'd imagine the best way to go around and create something like what I have in mind is to start small.
-So, what kind of tutorials or guides should I watch if I wanted to create a simulation of 20ish people village community with the following features:
+So, what kind of tutorials or guides should I watch if I wanted to create a simulation of 20ish people village community with the following features:>Food growing and processing>Tool creation>Resource extraction>Simulated housing spots>New building construction>Necessary items such as clothes / furniture and their production>All done by a spreadsheet system operating in turn-based manner>Deaths from unfulfilled needs>Item assignment to individual villagers>Jobs

-If I started with something like that, I'd imagine over time I would be able to slowly expand it to the vision I previously described, and introducing more complex stuff like:
+If I started with something like that, I'd imagine over time I would be able to slowly expand it to the vision I previously described, and introducing more complex stuff like:>Heat system>Social interactions>More and more goods production, different resources, tools, jobs>More intricate production chains>Transforming the village setting into my vision by renaming all the things>Introducing backgrounds>Random events>Story

 So, any tips how I should start this?
 Bear in mind that I don't have any game dev experience, only that I am somewhat experienced in C++ and will (hopefully) do programming studies next year.
 Also, I do have to ask, is this idea feasible to realize?